Facial Growth Orthodontics

 5. Chronic Sinus Infections

-As parents we often see the signs of airway problems however, they often go unnoticed.
-Here are a few common symptoms of airway problems:
+Parents often observe signs of airway problems, although they may go unnoticed.
+Here are a few common symptoms:

 2. Chapped Lips and Soft Tissue Gingivitis

-Enlarged adenoids and tonsils are by far the most common causes of airway compromise.
-Adenoids are tonsil-like glands located at the back of the nose.
-The most current literature indicates that tonsils and adenoids serve to bolster the immune system during the first two years of life.
-After that there seems to be no obvious function and a child can live normally without them.
+Enlarged adenoids and tonsils are the most common causes of airway compromise.
+The latest literature indicates that tonsils and adenoids bolster the immune system during the first two years of life.
+After that, a child can live normally without them.

-Children are born with adenoids which are quite small.
-As a child grows, so do the adenoids, reaching their maximum size when the child is 10 to 12 years old.
+Children are born with small adenoids, reaching their maximum size between ages 10 and 12.
 From that point on, normal adenoid tissue starts to shrink on its own.
-It’s during the growth phase that adenoids can cause problems.
-Enlarged or “hypertrophied” adenoids, can block a child’s nasal passages and result in nasal congestion, mouth breathing and increased snoring.
-In severe cases, where the adenoid block the nasal passage completely, they can cause sleep disturbances such as sleep apnea where breathing is stopped altogether.
-A child may be tired all the time as a result of interrupted sleep related to the nasal blockage which typically worsens at night.
+During this growth phase, adenoids can cause problems.
+Enlarged or “hypertrophied” adenoids can block a child’s nasal passages, resulting in nasal congestion, mouth breathing, and increased snoring.
+In severe cases, where the adenoid blocks the nasal passage completely, sleep disturbances such as sleep apnea, can occur.
+Consequently, a child may be tired all the time due to interrupted sleep related to nasal blockage.

-Of course enlarged adenoids are not the only cause of persistent nasal congestion in children.
+Of course, enlarged adenoids are not the only cause of persistent nasal congestion in children.
 Aside from the history of symptoms, the best way to assess the size of the adenoids is for the dentist to take a cephalometric X-ray of the head and neck region.
-The adenoids are hidden behind the nose and cannot be seen by direct physical examination therefore this X-ray shows several very important details:
+Since adenoids are hidden behind the nose and cannot be seen by direct physical examination, this X-ray shows several important details:

 1. Whether the adenoids and tonsils are enlarged and to what degree they block the nasal passage.

-2. If changes of growth of the facial bones have occurred and to what degree.
+2. If changes in the growth of the facial bones have occurred and to what degree.

 3. If congestion of the various sinuses is present.

-The child’s dentist working closely with an ENT (Ear, Nose and Throat Specialist) can help to asses and eliminate the causative factors of facial growth abnormalities.
-When corrected early in a child’s life the facial growth is encouraged to return to harmonious growth and development.
-In those cases where facial growth changes are significant and facial harmony is disrupted, the dentist may intervene and guide the child’s growth back to normal.
-Using various appliances, the dentist can actually modify the abnormal growth pattern and restore the balance of growth that nature intended.
-Taking your child to the dentist as early as possible, yes even stage 3, is very important.
-Here are four advantages of early examination and diagnosis and treatment:
+In cases where facial growth changes are significant and facial harmony is disrupted, the dentist may intervene and guide the child’s growth back to normal.
+Using various appliances, the dentist can modify the abnormal growth pattern and restore the balance of growth that nature intended.
+Therefore, taking your child to the dentist as early as possible, even at stage 3, is crucial.
+Here are four advantages of early examination, diagnosis, and treatment:

 1. Removes harmful factors influencing growth